 Find out how much you might be eligible to borrow based on your income and expenses.

 Follow these steps to fill out the fields in the calculator.
-If a field doesn’t apply to you — you’re not a landlord or don’t have a car loan, for example — leave that section blank.
+If a field doesn’t apply to you — for example, you’re not a landlord or don’t have a car loan — leave that section blank.

 The results show how much you may be eligible to borrow, what your monthly repayments would be based on the term and interest rate you filled in and how much you’d pay total in interest over the life of your loan.